-For average rc flying with, say, a .46 2 stroke engine commonly found in most rc trainers or sport planes, a glow plug such as the OS#8, or the Enya#3 for helicopter engines, is a popular choice for many flyers.
-These represent your 'typical' glow plugs for rc aircraft.
+For average rc flying with, say, a .46 2 stroke engine commonly found in most rc trainers or sport planes, a glow plug such as the OS#8 is a popular choice for many flyers.
+This type represents your 'typical' glow plug for rc aircraft.

 But like most things in life, choosing the best plug for your engine can be a case of trial and error.
 For this reason it's always best to buy a selection of plugs, so if your engine isn't running well from one day to the next you can try a different one.

 If your glow plug engine won't start, a broken (or breaking down) glow plug is an obvious cause and is the first thing to check and replace if necessary.
 And of course, a glow plug igniter that hasn't been charged and so can't heat the filament enough will also be a primary cause of the engine not starting.